Download the NPC

 Yet the school enrolled 2,000 students that first fall, more than double the anticipated number.
 Classes were held in an abandoned school, an abandoned hospital and a variety of public school classrooms and community buildings.
 Nine students made up the first graduating class the following spring.

-Today the college serves over 13,000 students annually in both Navajo and Apache counties, an area of 21,158 square miles, roughly the size of the state of West Virginia.
+Today the college serves about 8,000 students annually in both Navajo and Apache counties, an area of 21,158 square miles, roughly the size of the state of West Virginia.
 The most recent census figures show the area with a permanent population estimated at 187,985.
 The Navajo, Hopi and White Mountain Apache Indian Reservations occupy more than sixty percent of the total land in the district service area, and also account for sixty percent of the population.
 Handsome campuses are located in four of the largest Navajo County communities: Holbrook, Show Low, Snowflake/Taylor, and Winslow.
 Five convenient centers are located in Hopi, Kayenta, Springerville/Eagar, St. Johns, and Whiteriver.
 Additional educational sites are established as need and opportunities arise.
 Primary District Offices are located on the Holbrook Campus.

 While a 40-year history may seem short to some, here it can be viewed as an enduring tribute to the quest for learning and the power of education that Northland Pioneer College has nurtured in northeastern Arizona during this time.
 The growth and success of NPC reflect not only the need for its invaluable services, but also the continuing resolve and commitment of faculty and staff dedicated to the college mission of improving lives through opportunities for lifelong learning.